Johoa1/alx-pre_course/0x01-git/README.md

-This is my second Readme
+This is my second Readme.
+I just changed it using Github web interface.